tv2/casparcg-cliptool/README.md

 ### otherwise timer and preview window won´t work

-_Be aware that the last part of the default casparcg.config file is outcommented, so you should move this part into the <configuration> part of the file_
+_Be aware that the last part of the default casparcg.config file is an commented part, so you should move the OSC part into the "configuration" part of the file_

 ```
 <osc>